 Thanks to its superior contrast tissue resolution and panoramicity, magnetic resonance imaging (MRI) is unanimously considered today as unsurpassed modality in the diagnosis of pelvic pathology.
 More specifically, the advantage of MRI over ultrasonography, its current major competitor, relies on the ability to display in exquisite details all the components of pelvic anatomy, including fat tissue recesses, the connective network, fascial attachments and condensations, i.e., ligaments.
-Undoubtedly, the adoption of rigorous imaging protocols and multiplanarity, combined with the well known multiparametric capabilities and lesser operator dependence, make the MRI modality unique for depiction of the endopelvic fascia, which is considered by researchers the key factor for characterboth sides (walls).
-On axial MR images, its morphology was consistently seen as a linear, horizontally oriented structure in the upper third, H-shaped in the middle and U-shaped in the lower third.
+Undoubtedly, the adoption of rigorous imaging protocols and multiplanarity, combined with the well known multiparametric capabilities and lesser operator dependence, make the MRI modality unique for depiction of the endopelvic fascia, which is considered by researchers the key factor for characterization of both, organic and functional pathology.